ryucc/ReRe/README.md

 }
 ```

-This following code is from [SortExample.java](src/test/java/org/rere/examples/sort/), showing that ReRe also captures modifications to the parameters.
+This following code is generated through [SortExample.java](src/test/java/org/rere/examples/sort/), showing that ReRe also captures modifications to the parameters.

 ```java
 public class SortExampleExpected {